 Part of me wants to cut the rope that keeps Hektor tethered to the station, so I don’t have to follow this routine anymore.
-I see the rope now.
-It’s a constant presence in front of the window.
-I can hear it rubbing against the outside of the ISS, making this long scree-ing sound, like nails on a chalkboard.
-I’ve gotten used to it now, but at first it was unnerving.
+I see the rope now, through the tiny porthole in the airlock.
+When I come back to the control panel, I can see it out of the main cabin window too, looped on itself and floating in front of the glowing planet.
+I can even hear it sometimes, scraping against the outside of The Box, making this long scree-ing sound, like nails on a chalkboard.

 Three hours and fifty five minutes, ten minute break, reset.